 Animal welfare and rights for wild, domestic and farm animals.

 Food Security.
 Increasing the availability of locally grown, healthy and affordable food.

 I have 40 years of experience as a teacher and mother, and four years as an elected councillor in Brighton, England.
 I was also on the board of Brighton Housing Trust, East Sussex Fire Authority and Sussex Police and Crime Panel.

 I have a passion for sustainability and environmental protection and justice.
 I am a board member of Carbery Housing Association and a member of Goleen Tidy Towns committee.
+I am on the board of the Brú Columbanus charity, which provides accommodation for families with seriously ill relatives in hospital, and I volunteer in their Schull shop.
 I also volunteer in an animal welfare charity shop in Bantry.